Overview of Strategic Priorities [Top of Page]

 But these problems can be solved.
 We know that quality educational opportunities – from early childhood forward – promote economic and social mobility.
 Even as the earth’s supply of clean drinking water diminishes, watersheds, the lands surrounding our rivers and streams, possess resilience; much can be done to protect and restore them.
 Vibrant civic life grows as people work together to assure great public spaces, and to promote creative development and diverse cultural offerings.

 We envision a city with quality education regardless of income level.
 We see a community which nurtures creativity and attracts employers and investment.
 Families choose to raise children in a place where people thrive.
 Integrating our priorities will contribute to realizing our vision.
 For example, support of public spaces that expand and extend parks, trails, and riverfronts helps residents enjoy the outdoors while inspiring environmental stewardship.
-Arts education in schools enriches today’s children while creating new audiences for the future.
+Arts education in schools enriches today’s children.
 Robust early childhood and K-12 education promotes human and scientific understanding and literacy while equipping residents for meaningful civic engagement.

 As the William Penn Foundation works to advance opportunity, foster creativity, and ensure sustainability, we will continue to honor our enduring values of stewardship, respect, integrity, collaboration, and accountability.
 Acting with transparency and renewed urgency, we want to use data effectively in our service to others as a smart resource and dedicated partner.
 We will report regularly on the results of our choices and the outcomes and impact of the work.